 By choosing paid tickets you can select the currency and set the price per ticket, as well as enter the total number of each ticket type you have available to sell.

-NB: You must have a Stripe or PayPal account to set up paid tickets.
+NB: You must have a Stripe account to set up paid tickets.
 If you will be selling tickets via the public guest checkout you must use Stripe.

 The same rules for editing and deleting tickets apply as in the free tickets section, however once you have set the price this can't be changed.
 If you need to change the price you should add a new ticket and remove the old one from sale (by setting the quantity to the same number that has already sold or deleting the ticket).

-You can also sell group tickets (eg a ticket called 'table of 8') however the system will only see this as 1 ticket and if you are using the ticket questions section there will only be space for 1 answer.
+You can also sell group tickets (eg a ticket called 'table of 8') however the system will only see this as 1 ticket.
+You could use the ticket questions section to ask for all the table guest names to be put there.

 If you want to sell tickets at different prices but only have a certain number available in total (eg group and individual tickets or child and adult tickets), firstly estimate the split between them and add them as normal.
 Then check back periodically to see if one is selling faster than the other amend the quantities.
 To do this reduce the number of the slow selling tickets first then increase the total ticket number for the faster selling tickets (to include what has already been sold).
 See making changes after invites have been sent for instructions.

 10 x groups of 8 = 80 + 40 individual tickets = 120 places